 For example, experts recommend wool socks for their thermoregulation.
 Lycra offers breathability.
 And polyester, nylon, silk and Spandex are great for wicking moisture away from your feet.

 Bottom line: Look on the package for a pair of socks that blends wool with synthetic fabrics.

 4. Choose Cushioning Wisely

 While some prefer an ultra-lightweight sock, others like the extra cushioning.
-But the best socks for hiking also depend on the weather, according to REI.
+But the best socks for hiking also depend on the weather.
 Cushion-free and lightweight pairs are great for warm conditions, while thicker socks are ideal for cold-weather hikes or backpacking trips.

-You can find this info on the sock packaging or online description so make sure to keep these features in mind.
+Sock packaging or online descriptions should all make note of cushion level, fabric, and height, so make sure to keep these features in mind.